amani-agrawal/HFT-Multi-Algorithm-Trader/README.md

 - Dynamic adjustment of spread to 90% of the actual spread if the spread is tight enough
 - Inventory skewing logic to not over-stock the inventory
 - Use real world market simulation with probability-based simulations and slippage effects
-- Check for volatility before quoting to avoid volatily markets and wide spreads with a cooldown period
+- Check for volatility before quoting to avoid volatile markets and wide spreads with a cooldown period
 - Take live data from coinbase data for latest orderbooks
 - Track all the realized and unrealized profit/loss to log and form a graph for analysis
 - Stop loss logic for terminating the program on a certain amount of loss